Portugal first-half deficit well below bailout ceiling

 LISBON Portugal's public deficit ended the first half of 2013 at 3.85 billion euros, well below the 6 billion euro ceiling set for the period under its international bailout, the finance ministry said on Wednesday.

-"Portugal has met the goal ... established for the first half by the economic and financial adjustment program," the ministry said in a statement.
+"Portugal has met the goal ... established for the first half by the economic and financial adjustment programme," the ministry said in a statement.

-The ministry added that the actual deficit number was not comparable with year-ago levels as the country then used over 2 billion euros ($2.6 billion) of bank pension funds to plug the gap.
+The ministry added that the actual deficit number was not comparable with year-ago levels as the country then used over 2 billion euros (1.7 billion pounds) of bank pension funds to plug the gap.
 Discounting this and other one-off measures, the ministry said the deficit fell by nearly 370 million euros.

 It said fiscal revenues rose 9 percent in the period from a year ago.
 The pace of revenue growth in the first half exceeded the projected 6.9 percent rise for all of 2013.